hnguyen999/learning_journal/_posts/2021-04-15-helper-methods.md

 3) find_by(id: 1)
    find(1) ----> if none, it will stop the action and show a 404 page

+4) Check Boxes!!!
-4) name ="zebra[]" RAILS RECOGNIZES THAT WE WANT TO GROUP IT INTO AN ARRAY FOR A PARAMS FETCH
+  name ="zebra[]" RAILS RECOGNIZES THAT WE WANT TO GROUP IT INTO AN ARRAY FOR A PARAMS FETCH
   <form>

   <label>Red</label>